tarantool/doc/doc/1.10/reference/reference_rock/expirationd.rst

 .. _expirationd-module:

 -------------------------------------------------------------------------------
                                    Module `expirationd`
 -------------------------------------------------------------------------------

-For a commercial-grade example of a Lua rock that works with Tarantool, let us look at the source code of expirationd, which Tarantool supplies on GitHub_ with an Artistic license.
+For a commercial-grade example of a Lua rock that works with Tarantool, let us look at the source code of ``expirationd``, which Tarantool supplies on GitHub_ with an Artistic license.
-The expirationd.lua program is lengthy (about 500 lines), so here we will only highlight the matters that will be enhanced by studying the full source later.
+The ``expirationd.lua`` program is lengthy (about 500 lines), so here we will only highlight the matters that will be enhanced by studying the full source later.

 .. code-block:: lua